 The Enterprise Monitor Service Manager is fully supported on

-Editions, and Solaris.
-The Monitor Agent supports any platform
+Editions.
+The Monitor Agent supports any platform supported by

-supported by the MySQL Enterprise server.
-For the complete list
+the MySQL Enterprise server.
+For the complete list of MySQL

 Supported Platforms and select

-A.3: What overhead can I expect when the MySQL Query Analyzer is installed and enabled?
+C.3: What overhead can I expect if the MySQL Query Analyzer is enabled?

 Questions and Answers